sansciloe56/stage_20252026/README.md

 ## The study of the relationship between the molecular structure of chemical contaminants and the diversity of avoidance behaviours in three invertebrates used in aquatic ecotoxicology

-Codes and datasets produced during the end of my Master's studies internship at INRAE (academic year 2025-2026, November 2025-August 2026 with split periods).
+Codes and datasets produced during the end of my Master's studies internship at INRAE (November 2025-August 2026 with split periods).

 #### Folders: